Napoleon McCallum: After football

 McCallum moved to Henderson, Nevada in 1996 and started a computer graphics business, Pro Digital Graphics.
 He is also an avid golfer.
 He later sold the business and is currently director of community development for the Las Vegas Sands Corp.
 He and his wife Yvonne have four daughters.

-McCallum played a significant role in the Oakland Raiders relocation to Las Vegas by setting up a meeting in 2015 between Raiders owner Mark Davis and various officials in Las Vegas after approaching Davis about moving the team to Las Vegas before a Broncos-Raiders game on November 9, 2014 in Oakland.
+McCallum played a significant role in the Oakland Raiders relocation to Las Vegas by setting up a meeting in 2015 between Raiders owner Mark Davis and various officials in Las Vegas after approaching Davis about moving the team to Las Vegas before a Broncos-Raiders game on November 9, 2014, in Oakland.
 McCallum was the first to suggest meeting with UNLV about the idea.
 Previously, Las Vegas officials, notably Mayor Carolyn Goodman, had suggested building a stadium near Las Vegas Motor Speedway.
-He later set up a meeting between Davis and his boss at Las Vegas Sands Sheldon Adelson who would later help Davis secure the public money needed to build Allegiant Stadium.
+He later set up a meeting at Las Vegas Sands between Davis and his boss Sheldon Adelson, who would later help Davis secure the public money needed to build Allegiant Stadium.